axewizardbgg/guards-cairn-1e-adventure/README.md

  - Chainmail Armor (Concealed beneath light robe): 2 Armor
  - Poison Dagger (1d6 damage, Critical Damage: Poisons target).
 If poisoned, the target must make a WIL save each turn until they succeed (even if unconscious).
 Upon failure, they take 1 additional damage that ignores Armor.
  - Throwing Daggers x3 (1d6, ranged)
- - Coin Purse containing 100 gold (-25 gold if bribe was given)
+ - Coin Purse containing 100 gold (minus any amount of any bribe given)
  - Cryptic Letter (the words make no sense, some type of code, unreadable)

 #### Relief Guards (3 total)